zivlakmilos/magicbook/README.md

 }
 ```

-*This setting is also available as a build setting*

 #### EPUB (TODO)

 #### MOBI (TODO)

 ## Permalinks

 You can use the `permalink` setting to override the default glob-controlled build paths.
-The `:title` variable is available so you can create one general permalink structure for all your files inside the build folder.
+Any occurrence of the string `:title` will be replaced with the original filename, so the following configuration can be used to make "pretty" permalinks.

 ```json
 {